Last Updated: February 3, 2023

 - Do Quick Changes in the Changing Rooms — After the lesson, you can use the changing areas to get out of your wet clothes.
-We ask you to be quick when changing to keep the numbers in the Swim Studio well below capacity
+We ask you to be quick when changing to keep bottlenecks from occurring in the bathrooms.

 - All Students and Caregivers should continue to Wash or Sanitize Hands — One of the simplest protections against virus transmission is clean hands.
 We’ll have hand sanitizer throughout the facility.
 You can also use the soap and sinks in the bathrooms to wash your hands for at least 20 seconds

 - Use the Deck Shower to Rinse BEFORE the Lesson — Pre-lesson rinses at the deck shower will help keep our bromine levels up by reducing body oils, dirt, or lotions in our pools

 - Do Not Eat or Drink in the Swim Studio — Please refrain from snacking or eating in the Swim Studio